Katie Nelson, Inver Hills Community College

 Define culture and the six characteristics of culture.

-Describe how anthropology developed from early explorations of the world through the professionalization of the discipline in the 19th century.
+Describe how anthropology developed from early explorations of the world through the professionalization of the discipline in the nineteenth century.

 Discuss ethnocentrism and the role it played in early attempts to understand other cultures.